chunky-dev/chunky/README.md

   The library is covered by the Apache License, version 2.0.
 See the file `licenses/Apache-2.0.txt` for the full license text.
 See the file `licenses/commons-math.txt` for the copyright notices.
+* **FastUtil by Sebastiano Vigna**.
+  FastUtil is covered by Apache License, version 2.0.
+See the file `licenses/Apache-2.0.txt` for the full license text.

 [1]: http://chunky.llbit.se
 [2]: http://chunky.llbit.se/troubleshooting.html